(Pocket-lint) - A hair dryer is just a hairdryer isn't it? Not when it's a Dyson Supersonic hair dryer it's not. Well, that's the claim.

 - Three speed settings

-Unlike any hair dryer you've seen before, Dyson has ditched traditional design and created a hair dryer than works in a similar way to the company's bladeless fan range.
+Unlike any hair dryer you've seen before, Dyson ditched traditional design for the Supersonic and created a hair dryer than works in a similar way to the company's bladeless fan range.

 The motor, which can run at speeds up to 110,000rpm and a variant of which is found in its robotic vacuum cleaner, is found in the handle.
 This not only rebalances the weight and shape of the hair dryer, but creates a cleaner looking design overall.

-Like the bladeless fan range, air is sucked in through the bottom of the handle, before being pushed out through a circular hole at the top, increasing the volume of air in the process.
+Like the bladeless fan range, air is sucked in through the bottom of the handle, before being pushed out through a circular hole at the top where the attachments connect to - more on those in a minute - increasing the volume of air in the process.

 On the back of the hair dryer are heating and fan power buttons all within a thumb's reach for easy control.

-Coming in two colours - grey and pink, or white and grey - the Supersonic is typically Dyson in its design and approach.
-This is a device that will look stylish on your dressing table.
+Coming in two colours - grey and fuchsia, or black and nickel - the Supersonic is typically Dyson in its design and approach.
+This is a device that looks stylish on your dressing table.

 An incredibly long power cable also means you've got plenty of freedom of movement regardless of where your plug socket happens to be.